 The Different Stages of Sleep

-Low quality of sleep is your cause.
+Low-quality of sleep may be your cause.

 During sleep, your brain goes into sleep cycles that alternate between non-rapid eye movement (non-REM) and rapid eye movement (REM).

 For non-REM sleep, there are three stages ranging from light sleep (stage 1) to deep slow-wave sleep (stage 3 and 4).

 Initially, the sleep cycle starts with stage 1 of non-REM sleep, followed by stage 2, 3, and 4 of non-REM sleep and finally reaching REM sleep, which lasts about 90 minutes.